-How long had Elimilech and Naomi talked this move…was it spontaneous?
+How long had Elimilech and Naomi talked about this move?

 Was it well planned?

-Was there many late night conversations or did Elimilech just make a decision and Naomi had to follow?
+Were there late night conversations or did Elimilech just make a decision and Naomi had to follow?

 Did their neighbours care or visit them after they left?

-What made the think about Moab as a destination?
+What made them think about Moab as a destination?

 Was it the possibility if new beginnings?

 Maybe they were invited?